shinyay/spring-data-redis-gs/README.md

 # Spring Data Redis Getting Started

-Simple Application using Spring Data Redis with Redis Container run by Docker
+Simple Application using Spring Data Redis to publish and subscribe to messages sent with Redis.

 ## Description